mmcgirr/music_workflows/README.md

 > [!NOTE]
 > Per [Demucs Docs](https://github.com/adefossez/demucs) the output files from demucs are all 16bit pcm, 2ch at 44.1khz

+The above is valid for command line usage of demucs on your PC.
+However!
+Use the demucs GUI instead (And use the CUDA version, since the GeForce RTX 3050Ti has the proper compute capability of 8.6).
+CUDA version is a hell of a lot faster than CPU version.
+* Use this absolute path for it:
+  * "D:/__music/separated/{model}/{track}/{stem}.{ext}"
+  * It will put things into the correct folder
+    * htdemucs_6s for 6 stem
+      * Bass, drums, guitar, other, vocal, piano
+    * htdemucs for normal 4 stem separation
+      * Bass, drums, other, vocal

 ### Convert the demucs output files to 16bit, 2ch, 48kHz

 > :memo: